P05BB

 What P05BB means

-The most common cause is a thermostat that is stuck open or opening too early, preventing the engine from reaching normal operating temperature.
-The PCM calculates expected warm-up time based on ambient temperature (inferred from the IAT sensor or a dedicated ambient sensor) and engine load, so a thermostat fault is usually identifiable by watching coolant temperature on a scan tool during a cold start.
+The most common cause is a thermostat stuck open or opening too early, preventing the engine from reaching normal operating temperature.
+The PCM estimates expected warm-up time from ambient temperature and engine load, so a thermostat fault is usually identifiable by watching coolant temperature on a scan tool during a cold start.
+A secondary cause is an ECT sensor reading colder than actual.

-A secondary cause is a failed ECT sensor reading colder than actual.
-The code is emissions-relevant and will trigger the MIL.
-Extended open-loop operation can cause increased carbon deposits, elevated HC/CO emissions, and reduced fuel economy.
-The fault is not safety-critical but should be resolved to maintain emission compliance and protect catalytic converter longevity.
+The code is emissions-relevant and illuminates the MIL.
+Extended open-loop operation causes carbon deposits, elevated HC and CO emissions, and reduced fuel economy.
+The fault is not safety-critical but should be resolved to maintain emission compliance and catalytic converter longevity.
+Note that on some Toyota platforms this alphanumeric code is used for a restraint-system fault, so confirm the exact definition for your vehicle before diagnosing.

 Common causes